vickyhella/vickyhella.github.io/blog/2021-08-26-welcome/index.md

 ---
 title: Introduction
-tags: [intro, hello]
+tags: [introduction]
 ---

-I will use this section to post my thoughts.
+I will use the "Blog" section to post my thoughts on possibly everything, and also some docs that are not categorized yet.